NANOBIOTIX Provides Business Update and Reports Full Year 2022 Financial Results

-PARIS and CAMBRIDGE, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX (Euronext: NANO - NASDAQ: NBTX - the “Company”), a late-clinical stage biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, provided an update on operational progress and reported financial results for the year ended December 31, 2022, and announced the filing of its universal registration document (URD) for the financial year ended December 31, 2022 with the French financial market authority (Autorité des marchés financiers or AMF), as well as of the Annual Report on Form 20-F for the financial year ended December 31, 2022 with the U.S. Securities and Exchange Commission (SEC).
+PARIS and CAMBRIDGE, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX NBTX, a late-clinical stage biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, provided an update on operational progress and reported financial results for the year ended December 31, 2022, and announced the filing of its universal registration document (URD) for the financial year ended December 31, 2022 with the French financial market authority (Autorité des marchés financiers or AMF), as well as of the Annual Report on Form 20-F for the financial year ended December 31, 2022 with the U.S. Securities and Exchange Commission (SEC).

 "2022 was a year that saw a leap forward in our ambition of bringing our lead nanotherapeutic candidate, NBTXR3, to elderly patients with head and neck cancer through the recruitment of the first patients across all major regions in our pivotal Phase 3 study, NANORAY-312," said Laurent Levy, co-founder of Nanobiotix and chairman of the executive board.
 "This past year also tested our agility.
 Against continued volatility in the capital markets, our team was proactive in prioritizing critical development programs, driving efficiencies to reduce expense and extending our operating runway without hampering our development capability.
 Moreover, while our team rightly focused on delivering our near-term priorities, we also continued to build our leadership for the future with the addition of our Global Chief Clinical and Medical Affairs Officer, Leonard A. Farber, M.D., and the establishment of our multi-national, multi-disciplinary Scientific Advisory Board.
 I am confident that the momentum we built in 2022 has positioned us for continued success in 2023 and am grateful to all involved in supporting our mission."